HelmholtzAI-FZJ/juelich_challenges-template-challenge/README.md

 Steps such as downloading the data, explanation of the problem, exploratory data analysis, baseline solutions, and example submissions should be included.

+Here is an example of what it could look like: https://gitlab.version.fz-juelich.de/MLDL_FZJ/juhaicu/jsc_internal/superhaicu/vouchers/j-lich-challenges/challenges/covidx_challenge/-/blob/master/notebook.ipynb
 ## 8) Edit run.sh

 Please edit `run.sh` if needed.
 This script will make all the archives needed for the challenge.
 More details are given in `run.sh`.